 Again, when placing the movement inside the box make sure you place it in with the hand shaft pointing up.
 Once you have the movement packed really well in a box, pack it again in another box with more packing material.
 The movement should not be able to bounce around inside the first box.
 Double boxing provides extra cushion for the movement as it travels to minimize the possibility of damage.

 Sending the movement for repair by UPS

-After you have the movement packed up, please send it to: CLOCKWORKS 124 Goss Hill Rd, PO Box 339, Huntington, MA 01050.
-If you fill out the following form, we will get notification that your clock is coming.
+After the movement is packed up, please send it to: CLOCKWORKS 124 Goss Hill Rd, PO Box 339, Huntington, MA 01050.
+If the following form is filled out, we will get notification that your clock is coming.
 You will receive an email confirmation of your form submission.

 - PO Box 339